Sytsevdz/Video-Analyse-App/README.md

 Running `npm run build` will generate a simple `dist` folder containing the HTML and source files so the app can be served as static assets.

+Open dist/index.html in a browser to run the app.